 The Cost of a Mid-Size Business Website

 If your website has closer to 75 pages, your redesign or new build will be priced for a medium-sized business.
-That usually starts at $10,000 and can top out at closer to $30K.
-We recommend medium-sized businesses opt for a custom site so features don’t break with CMS updates.
+That usually starts at $15,000 and can top out at closer to $40K.
+Cost is determined by the complexity of your pages, the amount of copy required, and how much custom functionality you’ll need to meet your needs.
+We recommend medium-sized businesses opt for a custom site, as opposed to a customized template, so critical features won’t break with CMS updates.
 (More on custom versus customized template sites below)

 The Cost of a Large Business Website